 You'll also see a folder called

 examples.
-This folder holds files from Part 2 of our Workflow Builder Steps tutorial series.
+This folder holds files from Part 2 of our Workflow Builder steps from apps tutorial series.

 Let’s get started!
 First, you’ll need to set up an app on Slack.
-Go to Slack App Management page to create an app or click this button:
+Go to Your apps page to create an app or click this button:

 Next, go to Features > OAuth & Permissions to specify the Bot Token Scopes.
 Select